hanjinliu/magic-class/rst/use_wraps.rst

 ==================================

-When you want to define a function under the parent class while put its push button or action in the child widget for widget design, code will look very complicated and will be hard to maintain.
-This problem usually happens when you want a menu bar, since menu actions always execute something using the parameters of its parent and often update its parent.
+When you want to define a function under the parent class while put its push button or action in the child widget for better widget design, code will look very complicated and will be hard to maintain.
+This problem usually happens when you want a menu bar, since menu actions always execute something using the parameters of the parent and often update its parent.

 With class method ``warps`` of ``magicclass``, you can easily connect parent methods to its child while keeping code clean.